crispyvisuals/crispyvisuals/README.md

 ## 💻 Current Projects
 - **Portfolio Website**
-  Designing and developing a responsive website to showcase computer science projects and photography work, combining technical functionality with visual storytelling.
+  Designed and developed a responsive personal website to showcase CS projects and photography.
+Implemented interactive UI features and custom styling for improved user experience.
+Integrated project sections, featured work, and dynamic content organization

 - **Homelab**

-  CyberSecurity Portfolio Project.
+  Built and deployed a self-hosted server using Ubuntu Server on a Dell OptiPlex.

+  Implemented remote access and local networking for development and testing.

+  Configured Docker containers.